Interdisciplinary Arts Approach to developing skills in Creativity, Cognition, Communication, and Culture

-Communication (social / emotional): Opportunities for individuals with language and learning differences to practice and master listening, speaking skills, problem solving, conflict resolution and cooperative learning skills.
+Communication (social/emotional): Opportunities for individuals with language and learning differences to practice and master listening, speaking skills, problem-solving, conflict resolution and cooperative learning skills.

-Based on Reggio Emilia pedagogy, children can best create meaning and make sense of their world through environments which support “complex, varied, sustained, and changing relationships between people, the world of experience, ideas and the many ways of expressing ideas.
+Based on Reggio Emilia pedagogy, children can best create meaning and make sense of their world through environments which support “complex, varied, sustained, and changing relationships between people, the world of experience, ideas and the many ways of expressing thoughts.
 We allow children to create their understanding by doing with ample opportunities to share what they know with others.

 - Research shows that spending creative time with others builds community, personal confidence and strengthens decision-making skills.

-Culture: Opportunities for individuals to develop and to find voice and cultural identity in a pluralistic and diverse democratic society through art, music and movement.
+Culture: Opportunities for individuals to develop and to find voice and cultural identity in a pluralistic and diverse democratic society through art, music, and movement.

-- Cultural diversity and deficiencies in our understanding of how to communicate across cultures, or appreciate worldviews from other cultural perspectives, undoubtedly contributes to the complexity of the world we live in.
+- Cultural diversity and deficiencies in our understanding of how to communicate across cultures, or appreciate worldviews from other cultural perspectives, undoubtedly contribute to the complexity of the world we live in.
 Children need exposure and relationship with people who are culturally different from them.

-- We provide opportunity for learning through experiences of interacting and communicating with other cultures and activities to understand the roots and generative nature of our own culture.
+- We provide the opportunity for learning through experiences of interacting and communicating with other cultures and activities to understand the roots and generative nature of our own culture.